tkmru/linux-insides-ja/Booting/linux-bootstrap-2.md

 * Visible - Segment Selector is stored here
 * Hidden - Segment Descriptor(base, limit, attributes, flags)

-The following steps are needed to get the physical address in the protected mode:
+The following steps are needed to get the physical address in the プロテクトモード:

 * The segment selector must be loaded in one of the segment registers
 * The CPU tries to find a segment descriptor by GDT address + Index from selector and load the descriptor into the *hidden* part of the segment register
-* Base address (from segment descriptor) + offset will be the linear address of the segment which is the physical address (if paging is disabled).
+* Base address (from segment descriptor) + offset will be the linear address of the segment which is the physical address (if ページング is disabled).

 Schematically it will look like this:

 ![linear address](http://oi62.tinypic.com/2yo369v.jpg)

-The algorithm for the transition from real mode into protected mode is:
+The algorithm for the transition from real mode into プロテクトモード is:

 * Disable interrupts
 * Describe and load GDT with `lgdt` instruction
 * Set PE (Protection Enable) bit in CR0 (Control Register 0)
-* Jump to protected mode code
+* Jump to プロテクトモード code

-We will see the complete transition to protected mode in the linux kernel in the next part, but before we can move to protected mode, we need to do some more preparations.
+We will see the complete transition to プロテクトモード in the linux kernel in the next part, but before we can move to プロテクトモード, we need to do some more preparations.

 Let's look at [arch/x86/boot/main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c).
 We can see some routines there which perform keyboard initialization, heap initialization, etc...
 Let's take a look.